sunpy/ablog/README.rst

 .. warning::

-   **This version is maintained with the aim to keep it working for SunPy Project website and thus new features or bugfixes are highly unlikely unless they directly impact **.
+   **This version is maintained with the aim to keep it working for SunPy Project website and thus new features or bugfixes are highly unlikely unless they directly impact.**

    **We strongly encourage users and interested in parties in submitting patches to ``ablog``.**